Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Well-Posedness

 In conclusion, for the well-posedness of~\eqref{eq:optport}, it is necessary to have both $\alpha< \beta$ and $\frac{\alpha}{\gamma} \leq 1 \leq \frac{\beta}{\delta}$, which are conditions that are very easy to be checked.
 We note further that they admit an intuitive interpretation.
 As a matter of fact, the first condition means that the \emph{S}-shaped utility function is steeper in the negative domain than in the positive one, or economically speaking, that losses loom larger than corresponding gains, indicating loss aversion.
 As for the inequalities $\alpha/\gamma \leq 1 \leq \beta/\delta$, they reflect the fact that the investor's risk preferences and perceptions, both on losses and on gains, have to be well-adjusted, in the sense that, for instance, the distortion on losses cannot override the pain of a loss.

-\begin{Obs} In the particular case where $\delta=1$ (no distortion on the negative side), it follows from \autoref{necesscond} that the problem is ill-posed for all $\beta \in \left(0,1\right)$.
+\begin{remark} In the particular case where $\delta=1$ (no distortion on the negative side), it follows from Theorem~\ref{necesscond} that the problem is ill-posed for all $\beta \in \left(0,1\right)$.
 Hence, a probability distortion on losses is a necessary condition for the well-posedness of~(\ref{eq:optport}), which is in line with Theorem~3.2 in the paper for \citet{jin2008} in the context of a continuous complete market.
 We stress, however, that under the assumptions of Theorem~4.4 in \citet{carassus2011}, and regardless of the fact that there is a probability distortion on losses or not, the optimal portfolio problem in the multiperiod incomplete financial market model under consideration can be well-posed.
 Also, \citet[Remark~3.1]{jin2008} notice that the problem in \citet{berkelaar04} is well-posed though no probability distortion is considered.
 This is because the wealth process is required to be nonnegative in \citet{berkelaar04}.

-Summing up these arguments, we are led to believe that ill-posedness in our con\-tin\-u\-ous-time model is likely to be due precisely to the richness of attainable payoffs \citep[Remark~4.10]{carassus2011}, as well as to the absence of any constraints on the wealth process. \end{Obs}
+Summing up these arguments, we are led to believe that ill-posedness in our continuous-time model is likely to be due precisely to the richness of attainable payoffs \citep[Remark~4.10]{carassus2011}, as well as to the absence of any constraints on the wealth process. \end{remark}

-The rest of this section is devoted to the proof of the (almost) reciprocal of \autoref{necesscond}, and thus to showing that~(\ref{eq:necesscond}) above is essentially sharp.
-This requires that we introduce some auxiliary lemmata first, which are proved in the appendix. \begin{Lem} If $a$, $b$ and $s$ are strictly positive real numbers satisfying $\frac{b}{s a}>1$, then there exists a strictly positive real constant $D$ (depending on $a$, $b$ and $s$) such that
+The rest of this section is devoted to the proof of the (almost) reciprocal of Theorem~\ref{necesscond}, and thus to showing that~(\ref{eq:necesscond}) above is essentially sharp.
+This requires that we introduce some auxiliary lemmata first, which are proved in the appendix. \begin{lemma} If $a$, $b$ and $s$ are strictly positive real numbers satisfying $\frac{b}{s a}>1$, then there exists a strictly positive real constant $D$ (depending on $a$, $b$ and $s$) such that